hiwaybk/BKs-Ubuntu-Scripts/README.md

 # ChangeLog
 * Version 0.5
-  1. Alloed the default REBOOT_TIME for the scheduled reboot promt to be set in `/etc/default/update-ubuntu`
+  1. Allowed the default REBOOT_TIME for the scheduled reboot promt to be set in `/etc/default/update-ubuntu`
+  2. Added a 3 second delay after scheduling a reboot with screen to allow screen to detach properly
 * Version 0.4
   1. Fixed error where scheduled reboot resulted in immediate reboot
   2. Updated package maintenace scripts